mne-tools/mne-cpp/doc/gh-pages/pages/development/neuromag.md

 ---
-title: MNE CPP on Neuromag Linux
+title: MNE-CPP on Neuromag Linux
 parent: Develop
 nav_order: 4
 ---
-# MNE CPP on Neuromag Linux
+# MNE-CPP on Neuromag Linux

 #### Warning: You should know what you are doing and be familiar with the Neuromag system!